yk519/tc-shear-intensity-weakening/README.md

 - `.gitignore`: excludes large WRF output and temporary files.
 - `LICENSE`: MIT license.

-The uploaded scripts were copied from the working analysis workflow and are being organized for reproducibility.
+The uploaded scripts were copied from the working analysis workflow.

 ## External data sources